Affordable Estate Planning Services AS LOW AS $995

 Do you need a Will or a Trust?

 Get a free guide for you to decide

 Our company started doing estate planning in 2010.
 Since then, we have completed over 1,200 estate plans.
 All About Trust (aka AAT Document Services Inc.) is a nationwide legal document service.

 Our On-line Estate Planning System has been specifically designed using what we call Intelligent Interactive Interview System to greatly reduce the amount of attorney time that is customarily necessary to create an estate plan.
 By using All About Trust you can eliminate the apprehension and high cost of creating your estate plan, while still getting the same, step-by step, interactive approach that attorneys use in person, to help you create online wills and living trusts.
-This means that when you use All About Trust you will not get a one-size-fits-all solution because each document will be tailored specifically to comply with your personal requirements.

 Certified Estate Planner

 Use our secure site, to create your account, answer a series of questions about your personal situation using our dynamic Interactive Interview System which can be completed in one or more sessions as needed.
 This information will be used to create your Documents.

 Once you have created your account, you may start the interview process or we can schedule a telephone consultation to answer any questions to ensure your estate plan is customized to fit your specific situation.

 Once you have completed the Interview, your customized estate planning documents will be delivered via mail or express mailed to you along with instructions on how to properly sign your documents. then through our funding workbook we help you transfer your assets to your trust.

 A will is a document that does some basic things.
 It names your executor or the person you want to be responsible for managing your affairs after you pass away.
 It names the guardian for any minor children and it outlines your desires for distribution of your assets.